ourworldventures/ourworld_books_OLD/content/ow_znz_company/licenses/financial.md

 ## Required Licences

-The following table highlights the various licences that OurFinTech can provide and are needed to operate a fully comprehensive digital freezone.
+The following table highlights the various licences that OurWorld Company can provide and are needed to operate a fully comprehensive digital freezone.